 Single-family detached homes are the single most common housing type in Issaquah, accounting for 38.18% of the city's housing units.
 Other types of housing that are prevalent in Issaquah include large apartment complexes or high rise apartments ( 37.57%), row houses and other attached homes ( 16.32%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 7.75%).

 People in Issaquah primarily live in small (one, two or no bedroom) single-family detached homes.
 Issaquah has a mixture of owner-occupied and renter-occupied housing.

-Relative to Washington, our data show that Issaquah's latest annual appreciation rate is higher than 70% of the other cities and towns in Washington.
+Relative to Washington, our data show that Issaquah's latest annual appreciation rate is lower than 90% of the other cities and towns in Washington.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Issaquah differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Issaquah - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Issaquah real estate investment or home purchase decisions.

 |$645,001 - $968,000||26.3|